Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 In this case you are setting up builds for a version of Bioconductor that doesn't exist yet.
-This means that the public package repositories for this version of Bioconductor (i.e. the package repos under https://bioconductor.org/packages/) don't exist yet either (or if they do, they're probably empty).
+This means that the public package repositories for this version of Bioconductor (i.e. the package repos under https://bioconductor.org/packages/X.Y) don't exist yet either.
+Or maybe some of them exist (e.g. software) but others are still missing (e.g. data-experiment).

+NOTE: The procedure described below is no longer needed.
+A better, simpler way to handle this is by creating "fake X.Y repositories".
+See _Create fake X.Y repositories_ section in the Set-up-propagation-HOWTO.md document for how to do this.

+Kept only for the record:

-If this is the case, then `~/BBS/X.Y/bioc/non_target_repos.txt` needs to be temporarily modified to point to the current devel repositories.
+If we are in the situation described above (i.e. no X.Y repositories yet), then `~/BBS/X.Y/bioc/non_target_repos.txt` needs to be temporarily modified to point to the current devel repositories.

 For example, if we are a few weeks before the BioC 3.13 release, and you are setting up the future BioC 3.14 builds, then you need to